7RU7H/CTFs/TryHackMe/Markdown/Racetrack-Bank/Racetrack-Bank-Helped-Through.md

     --data-binary $'user=bigadmin&amount=1' \
     $'http://10.10.49.4/api/givegold' & done
 ```
 The reason I like this is that it does not have the issues of speed that python runs into once a loop of any kind gets involved.
-All I changed was the username and the cookie of littleadmin.
+All I changed was the username and the cookie of liTTLeadmin.
 This spammed aload of curl, but only netted me 11 gold.

 ![](11GOLDs.png)